zebluim/I2GDS2024/pep-seq_README.md

-# Downlod genome packages from NCBI using NCBI-CLI
+## Download genome packages from NCBI using NCBI-CLI